TheFutonEng/Calico-CNI-Tutorial/README.md

 TODO:Test with configurations to limit the amount of RAM Vagrant provides to each system to be 256MB.

 For those unfamiliar with Vagrant, it is a product from Hashhicorp which allows for VMs or containers to be spun up and subsequently provisioned for the purposes of creating a lightweight and portable development environment.
 The reason for listing Virtualbox above is that Vagrant by default uses Vitualbox as its hypervisor for spinning up resources.
+Other tools can be used for this purpose but this repo was developed for Virtualbox.

 # Topology
 TODO: Create a diagram of the VMs and docker containers that get launched